 continue:

-Here’s an example of using continue in a for loop to skip printing even numbers:
+Here’s an example of how to bypass printing even numbers in a for loop by using continue:

 public class For_Loop { public static void main(String[] args) { for (int i = 1; i <= 10; i++) { if (i % 2 == 0) { continue; // Skip even numbers } System.out.println(i); } } }